sider/sider-docs/docs/tools/cplusplus/cppcheck.md

 ### `bug-hunting`

 This option allows you to enable Bug hunting.
 There is a new "soundy" analysis introduced in Cppcheck-2.0.
 You can read more about this analysis in the [Cppcheck manual](https://github.com/danmar/cppcheck/blob/main/man/manual.md#bug-hunting).

+### `parallel`

+This option allows you to run multiple jobs in parallel by using the `-j` option of the `cppcheck` command.
+The number of jobs is set to the number of processors on our server where the analyzer is running.

+Note that there are some limitations due to the behavior of Cppcheck.

+- The `parallel` option is ignored when the [`project`](#project) option is specified.

+And, the results of the following checks are affected when the `parallel` option is set to `true`.

+- unusedFunction
+- Whole program analysis (ctu=Cross Translation Unit)